t638403/scrollplay/README.md

 #Scrollplay
-A jQuery plugin for playing a video if it overlaps the center the page and stop it if you scroll it out of the center.
+A jQuery plugin for playing a video if scrolled into the center of the page.
+This plugin can be used with responsive grids.

 ## Basic usage
 ###1 Add scripts